AfahriOK/Software-Test-Automation-And-QA/README.md

 # Software-Test-Automation-And-QA
-I enhanced this project so you can view the newer files in the Enhanced folder.
+I updated this project so you can view the newer files in the Enhanced folder.

 # How can I ensure that my code, program, or software is functional and secure?
 First, I will have to read and understand the requirements of my program.
 I would then tailor my tests to make sure that each of those requirements are satisfied in my program.
 Then, I would test for any security vulnerabilities such as SQL injection or improper access control etc..